killme2008/defun/README.md

 # defun

 A macro to define clojure functions with pattern matching just as erlang or elixir.

-**Since 0.3.0, defun supports ClojureScript.**
+It supports both clojure and clojurescript.

+## News

+* **Since 0.3.0-RC, `defun` namespace is renamed to `defun.core` .**

 ## Usage